 Then we have relatively rare specimens like Batushka or Rorcal, taking the usual mindless brickwalling to the next level.
 Their approach pretty much echoes their brethren of the smoky backrooms.
 Only do they pay much more attention to detail, putting a lot of intricate work into mixing and mastering.
 So much so, that their tune starts to stand out from the blackened crows.
 In other words, we actually get to enjoy what they play.
 And this is no easy feat.

 The French-Canadian band Forteresse and their newest and fifth studio album Thèmes pour la Rébellion very much falls into this very same category.
-At first I was about to discard the album, but the very skillful setup, mixing and mastering made me pause.
+At first, I was about to discard the album, but the very skillful setup, mixing, and mastering made me pause.

 And I mean this literally.
-Squashed between intro and outro, there is only a smattering of airy sounds or clear voice breaking up the pounding #metal hammer, driving wedges into your brain.
-All this is skillfully woven into the overall fabric of the album in a way few have mastered this so far.
-To me this is one of their main strengths, keeping the genre AND the theme straight a the same time.
+Squashed between the intro and outro, there is only a smattering of airy sounds or clear voice that break up the pounding metal hammer, driving wedges into your brain.
+All of this is skillfully woven into the overall fabric of the album in a way few have mastered so far.
+This is one of their main strengths, keeping the genre AND the theme metal o’ light alive at the same time.
 The track Là où Nous Allons is a good example of that.

-The other main element is the theme itself – the 1837 Canadian Rebellion.
+The other main element is the theme itself, the 1837 Canadian Rebellion.
 Already looking at the album cover, it is clear that we are going to war.
 And the short intro promptly sets the scene with some war sounds starting to pop in.
 From then onwards, this war machine unstoppably marches down these bloody fields.

-Looking at the quality of the record, there is no doubt in my mind why the band is a firm member of the Métal Noir Québécois.
+Looking at the quality of Thèmes pour la Rébellion, there is no doubt in my mind why the band is a firm member of the Métal Noir Québécois.
 Re-inventing old-style Black Metal and not ruining it in the process is a feat.
 And a feat well done.